Last Updated: May 03, 2021

 - University of Tennessee

 - Carnegie Mellon University

-Armed with a degree in supply chain management, professionals can either work for a firm or become a consultant.
+Armed with a degree in Supply Chain Management, professionals can either work for a firm or become a consultant.
+Candidates can work as an inventory manager, materials manager, procurement manager, and under other job titles.
 Some of the most popular job opportunities for them include:

 Median salary: $61,000